akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 “Tell me, Roger, does the Sheriff of Nottingham charge a trespass fine for a Prince’s heart, or is that reserved only for the King’s deer?”

 His tone was forceful but well intended.
-Men laughed, as another stepped forth
+Men laughed around the room.

 Henry’s jaw tightened, a flash of genuine irritation crossing his face before he smoothed it into a grim half-smile.
 “Robert, if I taxed your arrogance, I could pay for a royal wedding.”

 Beaumont bowed, still smiling.
 “Then we are both in luck, Sire, for my pride is in endless supply.”

+More laughter.

-He turned to the room, his voice more serious.
+Beaumont turned to the room, his voice more serious.
 “But I agree with Roger on one point: the March lands are valuable in coin and defence.
 The question is not the silver, Sire, but the leash.
 Conan wants your son to reside there, to hold those strongholds as his vassal.
 As you say, it is almost hostage taking, but tempting.”

 Murmurs echoed about the hall from overtaxed barons, and for the longest moment, Henry said nothing, looking at men who had grown fat on royal favour. *Did I built all this*, he thought. *A kingdom where blood is tallied like wool?
 And these serve it greedily—more than they serve me.*